junhan/learnmachinelearning/docs/installation.md

    install anacoda for python 3 version 5.2.0 it will install python 3 first and then install conda, and will not affect current ubuntu's python installation

-   choose anaconda over pip is because it provides packaege dependency and version management
+   choose anaconda over pip is because it provides package dependency and version management.
+Choosing `anaconda` over `miniconda` is because `anaconda` includes all the packages by default and do not need to worry about dependencies.
 2. create a conda environment
    ```
    # create env